hathach/tinyusb/docs/reference/index.rst

 - Human Interface Device (HID): Keyboard, Mouse, Generic
 - Mass Storage Class (MSC)
-- Communication Device Class: CDC-ACM
+- Communications Device Class (CDC): Abstract Control Model (ACM)
-- Vendor serial over USB: FTDI, CP210x
+- Vendor serial over USB: FTDI, CP210x, CH34x, PL230x
 - Hub with multiple-level support

 Similar to the Device Stack, if you have a special requirement, `usbh_app_driver_get_cb()` can be used to write your own class driver without modifying the stack.